botmeep/kahootSmash/README.md

 #Warnings
 - I do not condone the act of Kahoot flooding.
 This tool was made for educational purposes.
-- Do not run the .exe file named __ignore_this__.
-It is the chromedriver, and not the actual Kahoot Smasher tool.
+- Do not run __ignore_this.exe__.
+This is the chromedriver, and not the actual Kahoot Smasher tool.